-Judge orders release of Auburn-area Proud Boy facing charges tied to Capitol siege; prosecutors say they’ll appeal
+On the verge of release, an Auburn-area Proud Boy charged in Capitol siege instead ordered transported to D.C.

-The appeal would be filed in the District of Columbia by Monday afternoon, Assistant U.S. Attorney Jehiel Baer told the judge during Monday’s detention hearing over Zoom video conference.
+Nordean, who is known in far-right circles by his alias, “Rufio Panman” — a reference to a character in the 1991 Peter Pan fantasy movie, “Hook” — was arrested near Auburn last week and charged in the District of Columbia with four federal criminal counts.
+The charges include obstructing an official proceeding, aiding and abetting injury to government property, disorderly conduct and knowingly and violently entering a restricted building, according to a criminal complaint.

-Tsuchida acknowledged that his pre-trial release order could quickly be reversed, explaining to Nordean: “If that appeal is filed, unfortunately, the release order will not go into effect,” he said.
+Nordean faces more than 30 years in prison if convicted on all counts.

-Baer had argued that Nordean should be detained pending his federal trial on four counts related to the Jan.
+During a Monday detention hearing over Zoom video conference, Assistant U.S. Attorney Jehiel Baer argued that Nordean should be detained pending his federal trial on four counts related to the Jan.
 6 attack on the Capitol, contending he posed a danger to the community and was a potential flight risk.
 Nordean had a violent history as a street brawler with the Proud Boys, and federal agents seized an unsigned passport of a man formerly married to Nordean’s wife when they arrested Nordean at his home, the prosecutor said.

 Along with recent social media posts indicating Nordean wanted to start a new life, the passport, which was found on top of Nordean’s dresser along with his wife’s passport, “suggests that defendant Nordean has some intent to flee the country to avoid prosecution,” Baer told the judge.

-Corey Endo, Nordean’s federal public defender, called the government’s contentions “far-fetched” and noted Nordean had actually turned himself in to arresting federal agents.
+Corey Endo, Nordean’s federal public defender, called the government’s contentions “far-fetched,” described Nordean’s past physical confrontations as self-defense and noted he had actually turned himself in to arresting federal agents.

 “He was not home when agents arrived to arrest him,” Endo told the judge.
 “His wife called him and told him they were there to arrest him, and he returned home.
 Those are not the actions of someone who wishes to flee.”

-Endo added that Nordean had strong family and community ties, and that his father, restaurauteur Michael Nordean, had agreed to post bond and act as a third-party custodian while his son awaits trial.
+Endo added that Nordean had strong family and community ties, and that his father, restauranteur Michael Nordean, had agreed to post bond and act as a third-party custodian while his son awaits trial.

 Tsuchida agreed to Nordean’s release with the conditions that Nordean not violate any laws and that he remain in King County unless receiving prior permission to leave it.
 Nordean also was ordered to stay at his home between the hours of 5:30 p.m. and 6:30 a.m. and not to contact any witnesses or co-defendants in his case.